 Spanish chef Juan Mari Arzak is regarded as one of the greatest exponents of New Basque cuisine.
 His restaurant, Arzak, was founded when Juan Mari Arzak’s grandfather erected the house where it is presently located.

 He is the proprietor of that business.
-Juan and a group of chefs established the New Basque Cuisine movement, which revolutionised cooking, by creating inventive culinary techniques.
+Juan and a group of chefs established the New Basque Cuisine movement, revolutionizing cooking by creating inventive culinary techniques.
 He received his second Michelin star in 1977, followed by his third in 1989, and became the second Spanish to achieve three Michelin stars.

 As one of the top female chefs in the world, Juan Mari Arzak’s daughter now cooks in the same space as him.